algorand/go-algorand/heartbeat/README.md

 ## Heartbeat Service

 The Heartbeat Service (`heartbeat/service.go`) watches the state of all acounts for which `algod` has participation keys.
-If any of those acounts meets the requirements above, a heartbeat transaction is sent, starting with the round following half a grace period from the challenge.
+If any of those accounts meets the requirements above, a heartbeat transaction is sent, starting with the round following half a grace period from the challenge.
 It uses the (presumably unfunded) logicsig that does nothing except preclude rekey operations.

 The heartbeat service does _not_ heartbeat if an account is unlucky and threatened to be considered absent.
 We presume such false postives to be so unlikely that, if they occur, the node must be brought back online manually.
-It would be reasonable to consider:
+It would be reasonable to consider in the future:

 1. Making heartbeats free for accounts that are "nearly absent".